SGDInstitute/apollo/content/collections/pages/sgdinstitute/about.md

             marks:
               -
                 type: lead
-            text: 'At the Midwest Institute for Sexuality and Gender Diversity, we re-envision a culture of higher education where the needs and experiences of systematically disadvantaged students are centered and the diverse experiences across the spectrums of sexuality and gender are celebrated.'
+            text: 'At the Midwest Institute for Sexuality and Gender Diversity, we envision a liberated future where generations of queer and trans people live in abundance and their joy, knowledge, and experience guide our shared existence.
+We build community among queer and trans youth (and those who support them), expand knowledge of sexuality and gender, and create lasting change across the Midwest through advocacy and expansive programming.'
       -
         type: heading
         attrs: